Warren Zevon (album)

 Warren Zevon is the second studio album by American musician Warren Zevon.
-This album was recorded in 1975 and released on May 10, 1976, by Asylum Records.
+This album was recorded in 1975 and released on May 18, 1976, by Asylum Records.
 A remastered version of the album with bonus tracks was released in 2008 by Rhino Records.
+The cover photo by Jimmy Wachtel, depicts Warren standing in the dark in the parking lot outside of the Hollywood Palladium (taken on the same night as the 18th Annual Grammy Awards).

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "I am suspicious of singer-songwriters who draw attention to phrases like 'hasten down the wind,' and I would suggest a moratorium on songs about the James Brothers that don't also rhyme 'pollution' and 'solution.'
 But I like the way Zevon resists pigeonholes like 'country-rock' while avoiding both the banal and the mystagogical, and I like quatrains like: 'And if California slides into the ocean/Like the mystics and statistics say it will/I predict this motel will be standing/Until I pay my bill.'"

 Track listing

 All songs written by Warren Zevon.